willvieira/ms_forest-suitable-probability/manuscript/manuscript.md

 Our analysis is as follows.
 First, we used the IPM to predict species-specific $\lambda$ at the plot level under two conditions: without (fundamental niche) and with (realized niche) heterospecific competition.
 By replicating this calculation 100 times across all observed plots from the same species, we can assess the variability of $\lambda$ arising from both spatio-temporal stochasticity in the climate and competition and model uncertainty.
-As this variable $\lambda$ changes across the space, we used these observations to model how the species' local suitable probability changes across the mean annual temperature.
+As this variable $\lambda$ changes across space, we used these observations to model how the species' local suitable probability changes across the mean annual temperature.
 Specifically, we ask how climate and competition affect each species' local suitable probability.
 Then, we investigated how a species' local suitable probability changes from the center of its distribution toward the cold and hot borders.
 Finally, we disentangle the relative impacts of climate and competition in changing suitable probability from the center to the borders.